Artemis2028/gridfix-legal/TERMS.md

 These terms are an agreement between you and the independent developer of MGRS GPS ("the app," formerly GridFix), an MGRS land-navigation and map-plotting app for Android.
 By installing or using the app you agree to them.
 If you do not agree, do not use the app.

-The short version: **the app is a training and recreation aid, it is sold as-is, your data is yours and stays on your phone, and subscriptions are handled entirely by Google Play.**
+The short version: **the app is a training and recreation aid, it requires a paid subscription to use, it is sold as-is, your data is yours and stays on your phone, and billing is handled entirely by Google Play.**

 ## 1. What the app is — and is not